What Happens If I Die Without A Will?

 Wills are important because they let you choose who gets your assets when you die.

-If you don’t have a Will when you die, the courts distribute everything you own according to the laws of your province (or territory.)
+If you die without a Will, your assets will be distributed according to the laws of your province (or territory.)
 By not having a Will, you give up all control when it comes to where your assets end up.
+And instead, put that control in the hands of the government.

-your spouse gets a specific portion of your estate, and your child(ren) shares the remainder.
-This rule varies, and the proportions each person gets often depends on the size of your estate.
+Your spouse gets a specific portion of your estate (sometimes known as the “preferential share”), and your child(ren) share equally the remainder.
+This rule varies, and the proportions each individual gets often depends on the size of your estate.

-If you don’t have a spouse, children, or parents:
+If you don’t have a spouse, children, or parents that are alive

-your brothers and sisters share your estate equally.
-If you have no siblings, your nieces and nephews split your estate.
+Your brothers and sisters inherit and share your estate equally.
+If you have no siblings, your estate goes to your nieces or nephews equally.
+If you don’t have nieces or nephews, your cousins inherit your estate.

-Or, if you’re in the middle of a separation but not yet divorced, the courts still see your partner as your lawful spouse.
+Or, if you’re in the middle of a separation but not yet divorced, the courts still see you as married by law.
 Even if you wanted to leave your estate to other family members and friends, your estranged spouse could end up getting everything.

 Letting the courts decide how to distribute your assets often leads to family tension.
 Disagreements around who gets what can lead to arguments and even litigation.